 Don’t knock the “Neutral Years” – they’re like the reliable friend who’s always there but never steals the spotlight.
 Perfect for buyers who want a solid ride without the bells and whistles (or headaches) of the best or worst years.

-Keep an eye out for those NHTSA recalls – they can tank a car’s dependability faster than you can say “lemon.”
+Keep an eye out for those NHTSA recalls – they can tank a car’s reliability faster than you can say “lemon.”
 More recalls and grievances?
-That’s a red flag for potential trouble down the road.
+That’s a warning sign for potential trouble down the road.

-Ready to see which years come out on top (and which ones belong in the penalty box)?
+Ready to see which years come out on top (and which ones belong in the disciplinary box)?

 Let’s plunge in.